Home Again? (Part Two)

 August 8 - We shopped 'til we dropped (6 HOURS!) and actually ended up buying some of the things on our shopping list.
 But we didn't buy anything at the baby store... yet.

+August 9 - Exercised freedom of religion (and freedom of critiquing the way they do church).
 August 10 - Went to the Bartley house for Jacob's birthday dinner.
 Crystal asked if it was fun to make a baby.
 She is WAY too old to be asking things like this innocently.

 August 11 - Drove a bus and did not get rained on (much).